When chemo day arrives.

 Are you facing chemotherapy for the first time soon, or do you care about someone who is?
 Are you (or are they) feeling afraid?
 Are you wondering what to expect on that first infusion day?

-If so, reading this excerpt from my book, Getting Past the Fear: A Guide to Help You Mentally Prepare for Chemotherapy, just might help.
+If you are facing chemo for the first time, I hope reading this excerpt from my book, Getting Past the Fear: A Guide to Help You Mentally Prepare for1 Chemotherapy, helps just a bit.

 When Chemo Day Arrives

 When the day arrives marking the beginning of your chemo campaign, expect to feel many emotions, the greatest one more than likely being fear mixed with plenty of dread.

 I remember that day well.
 I was terrified, but at the same time, outwardly quite calm.

 Before getting started, the chemo nurse asked me, “Well, how do you feel, Nancy?
 Are you nervous?”